 2. After discovering all possible routes, the algorithm compares their efficiency by seeing how many times they can be covered in a given time frame (for example, in 10 minutes).

-3. The algorithm will eventually highlight only the Route 4 as it can be covered the most times in 10 minutes.
+3. In our example, the algorithm will eventually highlight Route 4 as the optimal route, as it can be covered the most times in 10 minutes.

 If new variations of the same route (or entirely new routes) appear, the algorithm will consider them in recalculating the optimal route.
 Such a machine learning algorithm is good not only for planning routes but for optimizing couriers’ delivery schedules.

-Implementing route planning in your trucking software may seem a challenging task, as you’ll have to develop a sophisticated system for editing and sharing routes with scheduling, real-time tracking, and manual route editing.
-But the results will be increased operational efficiency, decreased fleet idle time, and improved overall fleet efficiency.
-If you’re thinking about building a smart route optimization solution, you can rely on Yalantis.
-With expertise in creating logistics tracking software and, in particular, with creating algorithms for route planning, we’ll find the most cost-effective solution that brings valuable results.
+If you’re thinking about implementing a modern TMS as a route optimization solution, you can rely on Yalantis.
+With expertise creating logistics tracking software and, in particular, creating algorithms for route modeling, we’ll find the most cost-effective solution that brings valuable results.